-Completion of fourteen core courses/seminars and four cognates in the student's area of specialization (including one advanced analysis course) is required.
-Successful completion of the dissertation seminar (NURS 906 and NURS 907) every term is also required.
+Completion of fifteen core courses and four cognates in the student's area of specialization (including one advanced analysis course) is required.
+Successful completion of the dissertation seminar (NURS 906 in the fall and NURS 907 in the spring) every term until the final dissertation defense is also required.
 The required core courses are: